unahouExosite/docs/exositeready/gwe/solution-app/README.md

 # ExositeReady™ Gateway Engine Solution App

 This guide provides an example solution displaying all the telemetric data from ExositeReady™ Gateway Engine (GWE) as well as showing a custom gateway application: "gmq-sine-demo."
-For additional information and resources, please refer back to the GWE documentation [home page](http://docs.exosite.com/exositeready/gwe/).
+For additional information and resources, please refer to the GWE documentation [home page](http://docs.exosite.com/exositeready/gwe/).

 # Requirements